usaid-cs/yesterday-i-learned/random.md

 - [BBQ brush bristles](http://www.cbc.ca/news/health/barbecue-brushes-dangers-swallow-throat-wire-bristle-dempsey-1.3741578) are regularly swallowed, killing people when vital organs are punctured.
 - [The Republic of Macedonia](https://en.wikipedia.org/wiki/Republic_of_Macedonia) is still a country!
 - [New York is sinking](http://nymag.com/daily/intelligencer/2016/09/new-york-future-flooding-climate-change.html), so it is a bad idea to own property there [by 2050, around when you will have money for property].
-- The Chinese consumed 69 times more pork than Canadians in 2015.
-That is roughly twice as much per capita.
 - [The Arabs brought spinach to the world](https://en.wikipedia.org/wiki/Spinach#Production.2C_marketing.2C_and_storage).
 They also named it "spinach".
 Iran still produces 100Tg of it every year.
 - Ride sharing services do not attract families of four (because normal sedans can comfortably fit three passengers, not four).
 - UDP packets get dropped when ["socket send/receive buffers"](http://jvns.ca/blog/2016/08/24/find-out-where-youre-dropping-packets/) between two computers (e.g. routers, including the two computers) get full.
 You can tweak `sysctl` to configure the size of these buffers, so you can lose more / not lose so much.